surveyjs/survey-creator/docs/End-User-Guide.md

 ### How to: Filter translation strings

-Use the Page Filter to filter strings by specific page.
+Use the Page Filter to filter strings by a specific page.
 You can also use the Used Strings Filter to view only the strings that were changed:

 <img src="images/survey-creator-translation-tab-filters.png" alt="Survey Creator - Filter strings in the Translation tab" width="50%">

 ### How to: Import or export translation strings to CSV

-Click the **Import to CSV** or **Export to CSV** button in the Toolbar:
+Click the **Import to CSV** or **Export to CSV** button on the Toolbar:

 <img src="images/survey-creator-translation-tab-import-export.png" alt="Survey Creator - Filter strings in the Translation tab" width="50%">